ibm-cloud-architecture/icp-admin-bootcamp/labs/Lab 09 - Microclimate.md

         server: 10.10.1.6
     ```

-8. Copy the following PV definition in to a file named `mc-jenkins-pv.yaml`, and change the **server IP address** (10.10.1.6) to the correct one for your environment:
+8. Copy the following PV definition in to a file named `mc-jenkins-pv.yaml`, and verify the **server IP address** (10.10.1.6) is the correct one for your environment:

     ```
     apiVersion: v1